Lokankara/Quiz/src/main/resources/quiz-set_5.md

 **Explanation:**
 Receiving alerts when usage exceeds defined thresholds. is correct.
 AWS Budgets allows creation of cost and usage budgets with alerts that notify stakeholders when thresholds are met or exceeded, enabling proactive cost control.
 Budget alerts help teams respond quickly to unexpected spending and enforce financial guardrails.
 This feature supports disciplined cost management practices regardless of scale.
 Access to discounted pricing through reserved instances. is correct.
-Economies of scale include procurement options like Reserved Instances and Savings Plans that provide discounted pricing in exchange for commitment, which reduces effective unit costs as usage grows.
-These purchasing options are part of a cost optimization strategy to capture predictable workloads at lower rates.
+Economies of scale include procurement answers like Reserved Instances and Savings Plans that provide discounted pricing in exchange for commitment, which reduces effective unit costs as usage grows.
+These purchasing answers are part of a cost optimization strategy to capture predictable workloads at lower rates.
 Setting custom cost and usage budgets to avoid overspending. is correct.
 AWS Budgets enables tailored budgets by service, tag, linked account, or usage type, which helps teams control spending and align costs with business objectives.
 Custom budgets combined with alerts promote accountability and cost-conscious behavior.
 Automatic adjustment of instance types based on usage patterns. is incorrect because AWS Budgets is a financial governance tool and does not perform automated resource adjustments; automated rightsizing requires operational tools like Compute Optimizer combined with automation workflows.
 Budgeting informs decisions but does not change infrastructure automatically.
 Free technical support for budget management. is incorrect because AWS Budgets itself does not include free hands-on technical support beyond standard AWS support tiers; support levels depend on the account’s support plan and may incur costs for higher-tier assistance.
 Budgeting tools provide information and alerts but not guaranteed free advisory services.